ncatlab/nlab-content/pages/6/9/5/0/596/content.md

   * Jeffrey Morton, _Double Bicategories and Double Cospans_ ([arXiv](http://xxx.lanl.gov/abs/math.CT/0611930)),

- * Grandi's higher cubical cospans, which generalize the previous example: these are obtained by restricting the domain posets to be the cartesian powers
+ * Grandis' higher cubical cospans, which generalize the previous example: these are obtained by restricting the domain posets to be the cartesian powers
 $\wedge^{\times n}$ (with $\wedge$ as above).

 #Remarks#

-* The concept of multispans as described above is akin to, in fact inspired by or maybe even a realization of the idea of a [[hyperstructure]] by [[Nils Baas]].
+* The concept of multispans as described above is akin to, in fact inspired by or maybe even a realization of the idea of a [[hyperstructure]] by [[Nils Baas]], see [[Cospans in Algebraic Topology]]

 #Related concepts#